Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 1. Execute the CloudFormation template

    CloudFormation is an AWS service that helps in setting up the required resources in AWS through a template (JSON or YAML file).
 Executing a CloudFormation template creates a stack in the AWS CloudFormation service.
 A stack is a collection of AWS resources.
 The template for creating the AWS resources needed to connect the IFW956810 evaluation kit to AWS IoT Core is already created by INFINEON and stored in Amazon S3 storage.
 The stack created by this template provides some outputs that can be used to establish a channel of back-end device communication between your CIRRENT™ account and your AWS account.
 You need to execute the CloudFormation template only once per AWS account in a region.
 The same stack can be reused to provision multiple kits to the AWS account in that region.
-Instructions for the Infineon-provided CloudFormation template can be found here.
+Instructions for the INFINEON-provided CloudFormation template can be found here.

 2. Create a Product Cloud API